aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/70-advanced-topics/200-pipelines/5000-test-actions.md

       sortBy: '-hits'
     });

-    this.hcEndpoint = new cdk.CfnOutput(this, 'GatewayUrl', {
+    this.hcEndpoint = new CfnOutput(this, 'GatewayUrl', {
       value: gateway.url
     });

-    this.hcViewerUrl = new cdk.CfnOutput(this, 'TableViewerUrl', {
+    this.hcViewerUrl = new CfnOutput(this, 'TableViewerUrl', {
       value: tv.endpoint
     });
   }